 Gary F. Dei Rossi, EdD, Commissioner - Retired Deputy Superintendent, San Joaquin County Office of Education

-Tammy Evans, RN, MSN, PhD, Vice Chair, Commissioner - Director, Public Health Services
+Tammy Evans, RN, MSN, PhD, Chair, Commissioner - Director, Public Health Services

-Michael Miller, Chair - Director, Human Services Agency
+Michael Miller, Commissioner - Director, Human Services Agency

 Maggie Park, MD, Commissioner - CMS Medical Director, Public Health Services

 Kay Ruhstaller, BS, RD, Commissioner - Executive Director, Family Resource and Referral Center